eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 Spring Boot Rest api streaming with StreamingResponseBody is the most easiest and elegant way to create a rest web service to stream content.
 I generally prefer to use StreamingResponseBody with ResponseEntity, so we can set the headers and HTTP status, in this way we can control the behavior of our API in a much better way.

 StreamingResponseBody type is used for async request processing and content can be written directly to the response OutputStream without holding up the threads in the servlet container.

+### Junit : What is the difference between @injectmocks and @mock?

+@InjectMocks creates an instance of the class and injects the mocks that are created with the @Mock annotations into this instance. @Mock is used to create mocks that are needed to support the testing of the class to be tested.

+### When should we use @SpringBootTest annotation ?
+The @SpringBootTest annotation is useful when we need to bootstrap the entire container.
+The annotation works by creating the ApplicationContext that will be utilized in our tests

+This should not be used for unit tests as this would be very slow.
+It should be used as integration test

  ### Have you use Spring Boot
  ### Can you do scheduling in spring boot